NVIDIA/TensorRT-LLM/docs/source/advanced/executor.md

 Python bindings for the Executor API are also available to use the Executor API from Python.
 The Python bindings are defined in [bindings.cpp](source:cpp/tensorrt_llm/pybind/executor/bindings.cpp) and once built, are available in package `tensorrt_llm.bindings.executor`.
 Running `'help('tensorrt_llm.bindings.executor')` in a Python interpreter will provide an overview of the classes available.

 In addition, three Python examples are provided to demonstrate how to use the Python bindings to the Executor API for single and multi-GPU models.
 They can be found in [`examples/bindings`](source:examples/bindings).

+## In-flight Batching with the Triton Inference Server

+A Triton Inference Server C++ [backend](https://github.com/triton-inference-server/tensorrtllm_backend) is provided with TensorRT-LLM that includes the mechanisms needed to serve models using in-flight batching.
+That backend is also a good starting example of how to implement in-flight batching using the TensorRT-LLM C++ Executor API.